ivs-kuleuven/platosim3/docs/source/InputFile.md

 #### <a name="readoutTime"></a>ReadoutTime
 <i>Allowed values:</i> ≥ 0

-Time required to read out an entire CCD working in frame transfer mode, expressed in seconds.
+Time required to read out an entire CCD working in frame transfer mode, and the pre-scan and the over-scan strips (to estimate the bias and the smearing resp.), expressed in seconds.
 Because of the absence of a shutter (which is common in space-based instruments), the CCD still receives light during frame transfer.
 The flux of each sub-pixel is affected by the flux of the sub-pixels in the same column.
 Because the CCD is exposed during the whole readout and multiple exposures are created, also the sub-pixels further away from the readout register have their influence.

 For non-frame-transfer CCDs the readout time should be set to zero.